The Effects of Gas Angular Momentum on the Formation of Magnetically Arrested Disks and the Launching of Powerful Jets: Discussion

-In this section, we will briefly discuss how our results are relevant for a few black hole accretion systems in which the accretion flows are believed to have very low specific angular momenta.
+In this section, we will briefly discuss how our results are relevant for a few BH accretion systems in which the accretion flows are believed to have very low specific angular momenta.

-\textbf{Sgr A*}: Sgr A*, the SMBH in the nuclei of our Galaxy, has a very low luminosity $L_{\rm bol}\lesssim \ 10^{36} \text{erg}\ \text{s}^{-1}$ \citep{Narayan.1998, Bower.2019.ALMA}, indicating that it hosts a radiatively inefficient accretion flow \citep[see a review by][]{Yuan.2014}.
-Linear polarization measurements of Sgr A* also constrains the accretion rate to be as low as $10^{-9}-10^{-7} M_{\odot} \text{yr}^{-1}$ near the horizon \citep[e.g.][]{Marrone.2006}.
-The accreting gas is likely supplied by the stellar wind from the neighboured WR stars, which gives low cumulative angular momentum \citep[e.g.,][]{Quataert.2004}.
+\textbf{\textit{Sgr A*}}.
+Sgr A*, the supermassive BH (SMBH) in the nucleus of our Galaxy, has a very low luminosity $L_{\rm bol}\lesssim \ 10^{36} \text{erg}\ \text{s}^{-1}$ \citep{Narayan.1998, Bower.2019.ALMA}, indicating that it hosts a radiatively inefficient accretion flow \citep[see a review by][]{Yuan.2014}.
+Linear polarization measurements of Sgr A* also constrain the accretion rate to as low as $10^{-9}-10^{-7} M_{\odot} \text{yr}^{-1}$ near the horizon \citep[e.g.][]{Marrone.2006}.
+The accreting gas is likely supplied by the stellar wind from the neighbouring Wolf--Rayet stars, which gives a low cumulative angular momentum \citep[e.g.,][]{Quataert.2004}.
 Continuous accretion of stellar winds together with their magnetic fields is sufficient to form a MAD flow as shown by numerical simulations \citep{Ressler.2020}.
 Furthermore, the recent Event Horizon Telescope observation of Sgr A* favors the model that Sgr A* is rapidly spinning and surrounded by a prograde accretion disk \citep{EHT.2022}.

 The findings above imply that our simulations of magnetized, Bondi-like accretion flow are very relevant for interpreting the properties of Sgr A*.
-For example, suppose we take the accretion rate of $10^{-9}-10^{-7} M_{\odot} \text{yr}^{-1}$ constrained from observation and use the minimum jet efficiency of about $10\%$ from our simulated accretion flow with zero angular momentum, we obtain a total jet power of $10^{36}-10^{38} \ \rm {erg \ s^{-1}}$, which is large enough to power Sgr A* radio and X-ray emission, which has the isotropic luminosity of at most $\sim \ 10^{35}\ \text{erg}\ \text{s}^{-1}$ at radio and X-ray wavelengths \citep{Morris.1996,Baganoff.2003}.
+For example, suppose we take the accretion rate of $10^{-9}$--$10^{-7} M_{\odot}\ \text{yr}^{-1}$ constrained from observation and use the minimum jet efficiency of about $10\%$ from our simulated accretion flow with zero angular momentum; we obtain a total jet power of $10^{36}$--$10^{38} \ \rm {erg \ s^{-1}}$, high enough to power Sgr A* radio and X-ray emission, which has an isotropic luminosity of at most $\sim10^{35}\ \text{erg}\ \text{s}^{-1}$ \citep{Morris.1996,Baganoff.2003}.
 Future higher-resolution observations and simulations/modeling of this type can allow us to better constrain the accretion flow structure and jet properties in Sgr A*.